|Historic area of significance||UK|

 Today’s wood turners can be divided into two groups:

 Industrial/commercial wood turners who earn their living from wood turning.
-While many of these turners will use a copy lathe to produce large volumes of high quality, high definition pieces, hand turning on a hand turning lathe is used for one-offs, prototypes, very small batches, large components, or patterns, and there are some items that cannot be turned by machine.
+While many of these turners will use a copy lathe to produce large volumes of high quality, high definition pieces, hand turning on a hand turning lathe is still used for batch production, one-offs, prototypes, large components, or patterns, and there are some items that cannot be turned by machine.

 Hobby/amateur wood turners, who turn pieces on a much smaller scale and do not make a living from the craft.